parth-p29/YearView/README.md

 ## What is it/Inspiration

-YearView is a safe photo storage tool that lets you keep track of your pictures and reflect on the memories you've made over the course of the year.
+YearView is a safe photo storage tool that lets you keep track of your pictures and reflect on the memories you've made over the course of a year.

 Have you ever looked back and said to yourself, "Damn, New Years was just last week," just to wake up and realise it's already May?!
 What happened in between??
-Through YearView, you'll be able to see what you've done over the months to know only how far you've achieved!
+Through YearView, you'll be able to see what you've done over the months and look back to uncover all that you have accomplished.

 ## Features